-Last time we discovered that Pentecost was not the day the Disciples received the Holy Spirit, but instead it was a time when He came upon them with an unmistakable display of power (Acts 2:1-4).
+Last time we discovered Pentecost was not the day the Disciples received the Holy Spirit, but instead, it was a time when He came upon them with an unmistakable display of power (Acts 2:1-4).
 Remember, they had already performed miracles in the Lord’s name.
 When He sent the 12 out to preach to Israel, He gave them authority to heal the sick and drive out demons (Luke 9:1-6).
-After that He sent out 72 others to every town in Israel, Jewish and Gentile, and they were able to heal the sick and drive out demons too (Luke 10:9,17).
+After that, He sent out 72 others to every town in Israel, Jewish, and Gentile, and they were able to heal the sick and drive out demons too (Luke 10:9,17).
 But never before had anything like the events of Pentecost happened.

 What Happened On Pentecost?